SpaceTeam/rodos/tutorials/00-empty-rodos-project/README.md

 ## Start with linux-x86

 #### On Ubuntu
-Build and rub the Project
+Build and run the Project
 > 1. Right klick on rodos project
 > 2. Build Configurations -> Set Active -> Debug_linux_x86_on_linux
 > 3. Right klick on rodos project